IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Experiments

-From Figure~\ref{F2} (results on large-scale datasets: Amazon-all, Reddit, ogbn-arxiv and ogbn-products), we can observe that: 1) Regarding comprehensive performance and efficiency, IGNN-Solver generally outperforms all other methods, especially in large datasets with a greater graph radius, where this advantage is often more pronounced.
-This is attributed to the IGNN-Solver's significant improvement in the convergence path and the enhancement of the fixed-point equation's initial point through the initializer; 2) The rapid inference advantage of the IGNN-Solver.
-For instance, in the large-scale dataset Amazon-all, our IGNN-Solver achieves $8\times$ faster inference speed than IGNN while maintaining the same performance, and there is consistently at least $1.5\times$ acceleration, and a similar pattern has been observed as well on other datasets.
-Please see more results on other small-scale datasets in Figure~\ref{F2_2} of Appendix~\ref{Appendix_D1}.
+From Figure~\ref{F2} (the speed/accuracy Pareto curve on large-scale datasets: Amazon-all, Reddit, ogbn-arxiv and ogbn-products), we observe that: \begin{enumerate} \item \textit{Comprehensive performance and efficiency}: IGNN-Solver generally outperforms all other methods, particularly in large datasets with a greater graph radius.
+This advantage is more pronounced in such cases.
+The improved performance is attributed to IGNN-Solver’s significant enhancement in the convergence path and the better initialization of the fixed-point equation through the initializer; \item \textit{Rapid inference advantage}: IGNN-Solver demonstrates a notable speed advantage during inference.
+For instance, on the large-scale dataset Amazon-all, our IGNN-Solver achieves $8\times$ faster inference speed than IGNN while maintaining the same performance, and there is consistently at least $1.5\times$ acceleration and a similar pattern has been observed as well on other datasets. \end{enumerate}